mjhong0708/amp/docs/useamp.rst

    envcommand = 'export PYTHONPATH=/path/to/amp:$PYTHONPATH'

-This envcommand can be passed as a keyword to the initialization of the Amp class.
+This envcommand can be passed as a keyword to the initialization of the :class:`~amp.Amp` class.
 Ultimately, Amp stores these and passes them around in a configuration dictionary called `parallel`, so if you are calling descriptor or model functions directly you may need to construct this dictionary, which has the form `parallel={'cores': ..., 'envcommand': ...}`.